Sakshi-Sharma18/Connect-3-App/README.md

 Connect 3 App works like TicTacToe but with tokens.
+Game is developed in Android Studio using Java.

 App view-